 Q1 Answer Skeleton: Private Duty vs National Loyalty

 The answer to Q1 is that the doctor's oath wins in the moment of choice.
-Buck opens the story with Sadao's first reflex - clinical, not political - and closes it with the honest line "Strange, I wonder why I could not kill him?"
-The full Long Answer in the PDF walks four anchors: the trigger (the wounded man flung up by the breakers), the conflict (Sadao's training as a Japanese patriot against his anatomy teacher's instruction "Ignorance of the human body is the surgeon's cardinal sin"), the decision (he removes the bullet with "the cleanest and most precise of incisions"), and the resolution (the Korean fishing boat plan).
+Buck opens with Sadao's clinical reflex and closes with "Strange, I wonder why I could not kill him?"
+The PDF answer walks four anchors: the trigger, the conflict ("Ignorance of the human body is the surgeon's cardinal sin"), the decision to remove the bullet, and the escape plan.

-Lines to quote in your exam answer: "Ignorance of the human body is the surgeon's cardinal sin."
-"Is this anything but a man?
-And a wounded helpless man!"
+Lines to quote: "Ignorance of the human body is the surgeon's cardinal sin."
+"Is this anything but a man?"
 "Strange, I wonder why I could not kill him?"
-Three lines, three full marks.

 Q2 Answer Skeleton: What Made Hana Sympathetic

 Hana is the story's moral hinge.
-The full Long Answer in the PDF draws three causes: her American education (she met Sadao at Professor Harley's house and remembers Americans as people), her doctor's-wife training (washing the prisoner's mouth and holding the ether cone for the anaesthetic are acts of professional solidarity), and her personal honour (she runs outside and is heard "retching in the garden" from the ether smell, then returns to help).
-The answer closes with the physical proof - sympathy shown in acts, not declarations, captured in her line "Is this anything but a man?
-And a wounded helpless man!"
+The PDF answer draws three causes: her American education (she remembers Americans as people), her help in the surgery (washing the mouth, holding the ether cone), and her personal honour (she runs out "retching in the garden", then returns to help).
+Her sympathy shows in acts, not words: "Is this anything but a man?"

-Examiner trap to avoid: Do not treat Hana as a passive figure.
-Markers want the three named causes (American education, doctor's-wife training, personal honour) and at least one physical act of solidarity (washing the mouth, holding the ether cone, retching in the garden and returning).
+Examiner trap to avoid: Do not treat Hana as passive.
+Markers want the three named causes (American education, help in the surgery, personal honour) and at least one physical act.

 Q3 Answer Skeleton: Tom's Reluctance to Leave